What is a Virtual CISO

 #1 Budget Restraints

-The escalating frequency of cyberattacks and the tightening grip of data privacy regulations has increased the demand for CISOs.
+The rise in cyberattacks and stricter data privacy regulations have increased the demand for CISOs.
 However, hiring a full-time CISO can impose a significant financial burden.
 Here’s where a virtual CISO excels: they usually operate on a consumption-based model, allowing you to pay only for the services you require.
-Collaboratively, you and your virtual CISO can devise a work schedule that aligns with your budgetary constraints.
+Collaboratively, you and your virtual CISO can create a work schedule that aligns with your budgetary constraints.

 Moreover, since the role is virtual, there’s no need to confine your search to local talent.
-This mitigates recruitment, onboarding, and relocation expenses—particularly advantageous for organisations in smaller or remote locations.
+This mitigates recruitment, onboarding, and relocation expenses—particularly beneficial for businesses in smaller or remote locations.

 #2 Overstretched or Lacking Expertise in IT Team

-If your IT team is overstretched, struggling to keep up with the evolving threat landscape, or lacking specialised cyber security expertise, a virtual CISO can help.
-They provide the necessary leadership and support to fortify your defences.
+If your IT team is overstretched, struggling to keep up with the cyber threat landscape, or lacking specialised cyber security expertise, a virtual CISO can help.
+They provide the necessary leadership and support to strengthen your defences.

 By engaging a virtual CISO, you empower your team with strategic direction, goal setting, and invaluable training and mentorship.
 Additionally, your virtual CISO can serve as the team’s liaison, ensuring alignment with executive management, boards, investors, and regulatory bodies.